Lake Carmel, New York

 Lake Carmel is a hamlet and census-designated place in the town of Kent in Putnam County, New York, United States.
-The home of over half of the town of Kent's population of 8,282, the hamlet is centered around Lake Carmel, a 1.6 mile long manmade lake in the southeastern corner of the township and just north of hamlet of Carmel within the town of Carmel.
+As of the 2020 census, Lake Carmel had a population of 8,069.
+The hamlet is centered around Lake Carmel, a 1.6 mile long manmade lake in the southeastern corner of the township and just north of hamlet of Carmel within the town of Carmel.

 The lake and surrounding community was developed by the Smadbeck brothers, who excavated and dammed a swamp in the 1920s and sold lots through the now-defunct New York Daily Mirror.
 The hamlet is the seat of the volunteer Lake Carmel Fire Department; its fire district covers the eastern half of the township, and of the Kent town government.

 Geography

 Lake Carmel is located at (41.460268, -73.661663).
 According to the United States Census Bureau, the community has a total area of 5.5 sqmi, of which 5.2 sqmi is land and 0.3 sqmi, or 6.35%, is water.

 The community is west of Interstate 84, accessed at Exits 58 and 61.
 Lake Carmel mail can be addressed to Carmel or Kent Lakes as well as Lake Carmel.